gabbachat/client.old/docs/config.md

 ```

 ##### SOCKET
-Pog is configured with socket.io out of the box, but is not enabled by default.
+gabba is configured with socket.io out of the box, but is not enabled by default.
 Set this to true and you'll have a socket.io server up and and running.

 ```
 socket: {